tomcatty/BluetrackHub/README.md

 [![Video](https://img.youtube.com/vi/xS7GTewaBds/hqdefault.jpg)](https://www.youtube.com/watch?v=xS7GTewaBds)

-It runs on the BlueTrack Hub hardware available from Seeed Fusion Gallery (link pending), which incorporates the nRF52833 System On Chip (SoC).
+It runs on the BlueTrack Hub hardware available from [Seeed Fusion Gallery](https://github.com/tomcatty/BluetrackHub), which incorporates the nRF52833 System On Chip (SoC).

 > [!CAUTION]
 > This is for hobbyist use only, no claims of safety or functionality are made.